 And my test result came back positive.
 My husband, who had also felt as if he was coming down with a cold, also booked a test but amazingly his result came back negative in spite of the fact we had spent a lot of time together in close contact since I’d been feeling unwell.
 So we temporarily changed our living arrangements at home accordingly to ensure we minimised the risk of me infecting him, and both immediately embarked on our individual self-isolation for the required period, strangely together yet apart for the duration.

 I’ve felt all along like I’ve had an ebb-and-flow mash-up mix of a really bad cold and mild flu, but nothing worse than that.
 My main symptoms have been sneezing, sore throat, headache, dizziness, earache, and a bone-aching tiredness.
-I’ve also had a bit-more-than-usual cough, a bit-more-than-usual tight chest, and a bit of an ongoing weird taste in my mouth.
-And still no fever throughout.
-Even now I have continuing day-to-day highs and lows – ‘Riding the Covid rollercoaster’ my husband calls it.
+I’ve also had a bit-more-than-usual cough, a bit-more-than-usual tight chest, and a bit of an ongoing weird taste in my mouth affecting my sense of taste and smell.
+And still no fever throughout, just the chills.
+Even now I have continuing day-to-day highs and lows – ‘Riding the Covid roller-coaster’ my husband calls it.
 But the strangest thing for me has been the fact that there was absolutely nothing about how I’d felt in the beginning that screamed ‘Covid’ to me any more than any other winter-borne illness.

 I’d always assumed that I would know right away if I caught Covid.
 That it would feel alarmingly different enough to be recognised immediately – in particular I naively assumed that a high temperature, top of the list of symptoms everywhere you look, would be an inevitable not-to-be-missed calling-card heralding its imminent arrival.
 That the dry cough, too, would be noticeably different from any ‘normal’ cough I might have – and that ultimately I would know my own body.
 But I didn’t.
 I knew I wasn’t well, I knew I was coming down with something crappy, but I certainly didn’t know I had Covid rather than anything else.